devdandekar24/devdandekar24/README.md

 ## About Me
 I am a B.E.
-Computer Engineering student at PICT with strong interests in Machine Learning and Python-based web development using Django.
+Computer Engineering student at PICT with strong interests in Machine Learning, Artificial Intelligence, and Python-based web development using Django.
-I have experience building ML models and full-stack web applications, along with leadership experience as the Photography Head at Pictoreal.
+I have experience building ML models, AI agents and full-stack python web applications, along with leadership experience as the Photography Head at Pictoreal.

-- 🌱 Currently deepening my expertise in Machine Learning and Data Science
+- 🌱 Currently deepening my expertise in Machine Learning, Artificial Intelligence and Data Science
 - 💡 Open to collaborating on large-scale web and data-driven applications
 - 🎯 Passionate about solving real-world problems with ML and software engineering